Export Exchange Server emails to PST by Specific Date Range

 How to export mailboxes to PST by Date Range in Exchange server using EdbMails?

-With EdbMails EDB to PST converter, you can easily export mailboxes from Exchange server 2010, 2013, 2016, and 2019 by applying custom filters.
-The tool allows you to narrow down your export by date range, sender or recipient address, attachments, CC, BCC, and more—making the extraction process precise and efficient.
+Using EdbMails EDB to PST Converter, you can easily export mailboxes from Exchange Server 2010, 2013, 2016, and 2019 with the help of filtering options.
+The tool lets you refine the export process by selecting specific date ranges, sender or recipient details, attachments, CC, BCC, and other criteria, ensuring accurate data selection and a more streamlined mailbox extraction experience.

 Steps to export mailbox to PST by Date Range in Exchange server 2019, 2016, 2013 and 2010